 Take the local TXL bus to the main train station (Berlin Hauptbahnhof) in 20 minutes.
 There, you can change to the local S-Bahn train line or long-distance RE and ICE trains.
 Buses leave every seven minutes.
 You can stay on to go to the Brandenburg Gate, or Alexanderplatz in the east of the city (in around 40 minutes).
 For the west of the city, the 109 bus is best, taking you to Zoologischer Garten in around 30 minutes.

-Note that buses can be crowded and held up in traffic at peak hours, and a challenge if you have a lot of luggage or are travelling with small children.
+Note that buses can be crowded and held up in traffic at peak hours.
 It can be easier to take the bus to the nearest train station, Beusselstrasse, and enter the S-Bahn system from there - it's also advisable to go there on your return to the airport so your time on the road is limited.
 And don't forget to validate your ticket, or you will be fined by one of the many ticket inspectors.

 Cost: EUR 2.80 for an AB zone ticket (covers S-Bahn, bus and tram journeys for two hours)